ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-05-30-how-to-debug.md

 ## Introduction

-There was a time when I was tasked to maintain a system, and fix it iteratively whenever users report bugs.
+<span class="firstcharacter">T</span>here was a time when I was tasked to maintain a system, and fix it iteratively
+whenever users report bugs.
 I was **not** on building-mode: the priority isn't the next killer feature or the next phase in the roadmap&mdash;it's simply to ensure that the software is working as expected.
 During those weeks